Unbroken (book): Character list

-Louis Zamperini: Olympic middle distance runner (1936) who becomes a POW during World War II.
+Louis Zamperini: A child of Italian immigrants, born in 1917.
+Olympic middle distance runner (1936) who becomes a POW during World War II.

 Pete Zamperini: Louis Zamperini's older brother, his role model and first running coach.

 Louise Zamperini: Louis’ mother, who refuses to give up on Louis for dead.

 Anthony Zamperini: Louis’ father, depicted as a disciplinarian.

 Sylvia Zamperini: One of Louis’ two sisters.

 Virginia Zamperini: One of Louis’ two sisters.

 Glenn Cunningham: An athlete who serves as one of Louis’ biggest role models.

 James Kunichi Sasaki: Sasaki is a Japanese man who becomes friends with Louis in the United States long before his POW capture.
-Dasani reappears at the Ofuna camp, as a head interrogator.
+Sasaki reappears at the Ofuna camp, as a head interrogator.

 Russell Allen Phillips: Russell / “Phil”, a survivor of the Green Hornet crash alongside Louis and one of Louis’ best friends.
 Initially they were both imprisoned at Ofuna but Phil was relocated.
 He survives the war and marries.

 Francis McNamara: Francis / “Mac”, the third survivor of the crash of the Green Hornet, buried at sea.

 Gaga: Gaga was a pet duck of the Ofuna POWs killed by the guards.

 The Quack: An unnamed Japanese officer who beats Bill Harris for creating a map of the camp and a Japanese-English dictionary.

 William Harris: William / Bill, one of the first people Louis meets at Ofuna camp, known for his photographic memory and language skills.

 Mutsuhiro Watanabe: known as “The Bird”, a sadistic guard at Ofuna, intent on breaking Louis down.

 Cynthia Applewhite Zamperini: Louis’ wife, who meets Louis in Miami Beach after the war and marries him against the wishes of her parents after two months.
 Cynthia leads Louis to seek spiritual guidance when he succumbs to alcoholism.

 Billy Graham: the evangelist who inspires Louis’ post-war spiritual reawakening that lifts him out of alcoholism and despair.

 Publication

 Unbroken: A World War II Story of Survival, Resilience, and Redemption was officially published on November 16, 2010 by Random House Publishing Group.
-Soon after its publication, the book was praised on the New York Times Bestseller list and remained on the list for a consecutive 160 weeks; To this day the book has sold well over 4 million copies.
+Soon after its publication, the book was praised on the New York Times Bestseller list and remained on the list for a consecutive 160 weeks.
+To this day the book has sold well over 4 million copies.